 Listed below are brief cultivation hints, a more detailed account of growing Late Chrysanthemums can be obtained by visiting the National Chrysanthemum Society web site.
-A book entitled Late Flowering Chrysanthemums written by myself can be obtained from the sales manager Peter Fraser.
-It is quite modestly priced at less than £4.
+A book entitled Late Flowering Chrysanthemums written by myself can be obtained from the sales manager Barry Hogg.
+It is quite modestly priced.

 Use the same compost formula but double the fertiliser.
 E.g. 8oz (226gms) per bushel.
 Do not increase the calcified seaweed.
 Follow the same watering regime as for the smaller pots.
 The plants can now move into cold frames, or if they are to remain in the greenhouse only frost protection will now be necessary.
 To protect the plants in cold frames against frost Bubble insulated polythene is ideal, roll it over the frames when frost is expected, and hold it down with a few loose boards.

 |Details of pot sizes and stopping dates are available here|

 |This is usually after another 6 weeks (mid May to mid June) when the plants have filled the second pots with roots.